.

 Historical Summary Data

-How to use the Historical Summary Data analysis
+How to use the Historical Summary Data analytic

 This analysis provides a year-over-year summary of your donor activity, helping you track key trends in giving, retention, and donor engagement across fiscal years.
 Drawing from your gifts database, it aggregates all gift transactions by constituent (donor), determines each donor's total giving per fiscal year, and applies a fiscal year definition that aligns with typical nonprofit accounting by rolling the calendar year forward by six months.
 The analysis then compiles essential metrics such as the total number of donors, total amount raised, and, critically, how many donors were retained, newly acquired, or recaptured from lapses.
 It also calculates the number of donors lost each year, as well as average and median giving per donor metrics, which provide insight into both broad trends and shifts in donor generosity.